Alkali-1234/MVA/README.md

 # MVA
 Search, View, Review movies at ease.
-Project unfinished, BETA 0.92, Source Code free to use.
+Source Code free to use.